ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: timing_absolute_delay

         Specifies a timing delay, measured in seconds, and applies the delay to the digital pattern instrument in addition to TDR and calibration adjustments.
-If the TIMING_ABSOLUTE_DELAY_ENABLED property is set to True, this value is the intermodule skew measured by NI-TClk.
+If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is set to True, this value is the intermodule skew measured by NI-TClk.
 You can modify this value to override the timing delay and align the I/O timing of this instrument with another instrument that shares the same reference clock.
-If the TIMING_ABSOLUTE_DELAY_ENABLED property is False, this property will return 0.0.
-Changing the TIMING_ABSOLUTE_DELAY_ENABLED property from False to True will set the TIMING_ABSOLUTE_DELAY value back to your previously set value.
+If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is False, this property will return 0.0.
+Changing the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property from False to True will set the :py:attr:`nidigital.Session.timing_absolute_delay` value back to your previously set value.